evhub/rabbit/README.md

 This stage mostly works in command-line syntax (spaces as argument seperators), but certain symbol operators are also evaluated at this stage.
 The most common and important commands and operators evaluated are:
 ```
 f(x) # a comment  # The # operator will tell the interpreter to ignore everything after it
+x+1 			  # A plain expression will simply print the result to the console
 x = 1             # Sets the variable x to the yet-to-be-evaluated value 1
 x := x            # Sets the variable x to the result of evaluating x
 f(x) = x          # The preferable notation for creating functions